On the road

-By East African standards, the road conditions in the Northeast of Tanzania are very good.
+By East African standards, the road conditions in the northeast of Tanzania are very good.
 All of the primary roads connecting Arusha to Ngorongoro in the west, Moshi/Kilimanjaro in the east and Lushoto/Dar es Salaam in the far east are smooth asphalt.
-You can expect a lot of speed bumps and an occasional pothole.
+You can expect a lot of speed bumps and the occasional pothole.
 Usually, the last stretch of your daily trip requires some driving on gravel roads to get to your lodge or park entrance gate.
-Inside the parks it is off-road driving on dirt roads.The conditions of these gravel and dirt roads tend to be variable from one season to the next and are most difficult during the rainy season.
-Driving in the parks of the Northern Safari circuit is not technical, except for the Serengeti and the road to Lake Natron.
+Inside the parks it's off-road driving on dirt roads.The conditions of these gravel and dirt roads tend to be variable from one season to the next and most difficult during the rainy season.
+Driving in the national parks of the northern safari circuit is not technical, except for the Serengeti and the road to Lake Natron.

 Self drive safari in the Serengeti

-The main road running from the Ngorongoro Crater Road to Naabi Hill gate, from Naabi Hill gate to Seronera (the center of action) and from Seronera radiating to the East and West, is notorious among all tour guides in Tanzania for its condition.
-It is a challenging road due to the rocky surface with washboard ribbons.
+The main road running from the Ngorongoro Crater Road to Naabi Hill gate, from Naabi Hill gate to Seronera (the centre of the action) and from Seronera radiating to the East and West, is notorious among all tour guides in Tanzania for its condition.
+It's a challenging road due to its rocky surface with washboard ribbons.
 We do allow self-drive safaris into the Serengeti but a Land Cruiser is required.
-Drive at LIMITED SPEED (25 km/h), otherwise you lose control instantly with a single vehicle rollover as a result, which is NOT covered by the insurance.
+Drive at LIMITED SPEED (25 km/h), otherwise you will lose control instantly, with a single vehicle rollover as a result - this is NOT covered by the insurance.

-Self drive in the parks of Southern Tanzania
+Self-drive in the national parks of Southern Tanzania

-The longest gravel sections are the gateways to the safari parks in the South: from Kibiti to Selous (c.
-90 km), from Morogoro to the Selous Matembwe Gate. (c.
-90km) and from Iringa to Ruaha (c.
-110 km).
-The main ''highway’’ intersecting the interior from Dodoma going North up to Bababti is about 75% complete as at November 2017.
-Full completion expected by mid 2018.
-Driving time between Dodoma and Babati is approximately 2.5 hours.
-Off road driving in Selous can get technical during the rainy season.
-Therefore a Landcruiser is required.
+The longest gravel sections are the gateways to the safari parks in the South: from Kibiti to Selous (90 km), Morogoro to the Selous Matembwe Gate (90 km) and from Iringa to Ruaha (110 km).
+The driving time between Dodoma and Babati is approximately 2.5 hours.
+Off-road driving in Selous Game Reserve can get technical during the rainy season, so a Landcruiser is required.

-We strongly recommend that you install Maps.me on your smart phone before you travel to Tanzania.
-Its a free app.
-Download the Tanzania maps and enjoy driving on GPS, offline.
+We strongly recommend installing Maps.me on your smartphone before you travel to Tanzania.
+It's a free app.
+Download the Tanzania maps and enjoy driving with GPS offline.
 Almost every lodge and campsite is plotted on Maps.me.

-There's absolutely something to say for going offline with the good old’ map on your lap.
-The roadmap that comes with your rental car are not very detailed, but main roads are highlighted properly.
+There's something to be said for going totally offline with a good old fashioned map on your lap.
+The roadmap that comes with your rental car is not very detailed, but main roads are highlighted properly.

 The biggest mistake travelers make is rushing and trying to cover too ground much in one trip.
-Have a look at our suggested routes page for a realistic assessment of what you can cover during your road trip.
-You might get stuck after heavy rains and a flat tire can be part of the adventure.
-If you are trying to estimate your travel itinerary with Google Maps, increase travel time by 1/3.
-And, always carry cash, water and a charged mobile phone with you!
+Have a look at our suggested routes page for a realistic assessment of what you can expect to cover during your road trip in Tanzania.
+You might get stuck after heavy rains, and a flat tire can be part of the adventure.
+If you are trying to estimate your Tanzania travel itinerary with Google Maps, increase the suggested travel time by 30%.
+Always carry cash, water and a charged mobile phone with you!

-Although asphalt roads are in good condition, you generally don’t make more than 60 km / hour, due to the many speed bumps, as you have to reduce speed when you’re passing through villages, and because you probably want to take a lot of pictures.
+Although Tanzania's asphalt roads are in good condition, you generally won't reach more than 60 km / hour, due to the many speed bumps, the need to reduce speed when you’re passing through villages, and because you probably want to take a lot of pictures.
 Even the scenery from the highway is stunning!
-On gravel roads, you make an average of 25km/ hour only.
+On gravel roads, you reach an average of 25km/ hour.

 In case of a breakdown, we will help you on your way as fast as we can.
 You can call us 24/7 for roadside assistance.
-We have a network of workshops to assist you in case of anything.
-We will direct you to the nearest workshop or we will send help to assist you on the spot.
-In case a car cannot be fixed on the spot, a replacement car from Arusha will be provided, so you can continue your journey.
-Please keep in mind that arranging one of the above takes some time to organise and might require some effort and patience from your side.
-Good to know that breakdowns are rare.
+We have a network of mechanic workshops in Tanzania to assist you in case of any issues, and we will either direct you to the nearest workshop or send a mechanic to assist you on the spot.
+In case a car cannot be fixed on the spot, a replacement car from Arusha will be provided so you can continue your journey.
+Please bear in mind that arranging one of the above takes some time, and might require some effort and patience from your side.
+Luckily, breakdowns are rare.

 In case of an accident, contact us immediately and we coach you through the process; take pictures of the damaged vehicle(s) and process a clear police report.